yoogun143/Chinese-Handwritten-Recognition/README.md

 # Chinese Handwritten Recognition

-Web app using ResNet50 convolutional neural network to recognize 3,755 Chinese handwritten characters.
+`Flask` web app recognizes 3,755 Chinese handwritten characters.

 [![](https://img.shields.io/badge/Heroku-Open_Web_App-blue?logo=Heroku)](https://chinese-handwritten.herokuapp.com/)

 ## Description
-Train convolutional neural network using pretrained ResNet50 on Imagenet 1000 dataset:
+Train convolutional neural network using pretrained ResNet50 on Imagenet 1000 dataset using `Pytorch`:

 - **Fixed feature extractor**: The weights for all of the network will be freezed except that of the final fully connected layer.
 This step will be trained for 2 -3 epochs to avoid overfitting